Tensor train completion: local recovery guarantees via Riemannian optimization: Introduction

-In this work we focus on tensor completion which consists in recovering a tensor in the tensor train format \cite{OseledetsTensorTrain2011} from a small subset of its entries.
-We aim to study RIP of the sampling operator and, as a consequence, provide guarantees for successful recovery of the tensor in two settings: standard tensor completion and tensor completion with additional a priori information.
+In this work, we focus on tensor completion, which consists in recovering a tensor in the tensor train (TT) format \cite{OseledetsTyrtyshnikovBreaking2009, OseledetsTensorTrain2011} from a small subset of its entries.
+Specifically, we consider it as a Riemannian optimization problem \cite{AbsilEtAlOptimization2009, UschmajewVandereyckenGeometric2020} on the smooth manifold of tensors with fixed TT ranks and derive sufficient conditions (essentially, the RIP) for local convergence of the Riemannian gradient descent.
+We further estimate the number of randomly selected entries of a tensor with low TT ranks that is sufficient for the RIP to hold with high probability and, as a consequence, for the Riemannian gradient descent to converge locally.
+We leave aside the the question of producing a starting point that lies close enough to the solution and concentrate instead on reducing the required number of samples.